pgouasmi/aws-saas-boilerplate/README.md

 The generator uses a modular approach, where infrastructure components, variables, and deployment types are separated, making the code more maintainable and extensible.

+### ⚠️⚠️ As of today, the only implemented deployment type is "cost-efficient" (Single EC2 instance, Internet gateway, VPC + public subnet) ⚠️⚠️

 ## 🚀 Features

 - **Multiple deployment options**: Cost-efficient (single EC2), High-availability (multi-AZ, RDS)